schmittjoh/JMSTranslationBundle/Resources/doc/index.rst

 - can extract messages for bundles, and your application (bundles)
 - extraction configs can be set-up through configuration to avoid having to re-type many command line arguments/options
+- Web-based UI for easier translation of messages

 Installation